nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   * 1a1.
 System informs user to sort using only name/subject/studentId/yearGroup
   * 1a2.
 User re-enters the command with a valid field.

-    Steps 1a1-1a2 are repeated until only name/subject/studentId/yearGroup is entered as the field Use case resumes from step 2.
+    Steps 1a1-1a2 are repeated until only one of name/subject/studentId/yearGroup is entered as the field Use case resumes from step 2.

-* 1b.
+* 3a.
 There are no students added
-  * 1b1.
+  * 3a1.
 System gives a blank screen

     Use case ends